Your Path to Opportunity, Guided with Expertise.

 The asylum process is a pathway to permanent residency.
 You can apply for a green card one year after being granted asylum.

 To apply for affirmative asylum, you must be present in the United States or at a port of entry.
-You can remain in the United States while your application is being processed.

 To start an affirmative asylum application, you must complete and file a Form I-589, Application for Asylum and for Withholding of Removal with the U.S. Citizenship and Immigration Services (USCIS).